headerskill/SOC-Automation-Project/README.md

 # SOC-Automation-Project
-Using wazuh , Hive and Suffle
+Using wazuh , TheHive and Suffle

 # Scope of the Project
 The scope of this project is to design and implement a small-scale SOC automation environment using Wazuh, Shuffle, and TheHive within a virtualized lab setup.
 The project focuses on collecting and monitoring endpoint logs from Windows systems, detecting suspicious activities, automating alert processing, and managing incident response cases.
+The senario include the use of Mimimkatz, which is used in the winodws for credentailas dumping.

+## Requirments
+* Virtual machihne, Windows 10 , ubuntu , wazuh , TheHive, Suffle , Sysmon

 The project includes:
+Wazuh for SIEM and XDR
+TheHive for Case Management
+Suffle for SOAR

 deployment and configuration of Wazuh for centralized log collection and threat detection, installation of Sysmon for advanced Windows event logging,